 What is an Actor?

-An actor is someone who plays characters in a film, television, radio, or theatre production.
-When most people think of actors they think of Hollywood superstars who perform in blockbuster films and this is often the ultimate aspiration of anyone dreaming of a career in acting.
-It is difficult to achieve this degree of success in the field of acting, and the majority of actors perform in smaller productions, often starting in advertisements or as extras on television shows or films.
+An actor is someone who plays a character in film, television, radio, or theatre productions.
+When most people think of actors they think of Hollywood actors who perform in blockbuster films, and this is often the ultimate aspiration of anyone dreaming of a career in acting.
+It is difficult to achieve a high level of success in the field of acting; the majority of actors perform in smaller productions, often starting out in advertisements or as extras on television shows or films.

 What does an Actor do?

 There are many ways to get into character and actors often research the jobs, hobbies, or activities of the characters they play so they are able to put themselves in that frame of mind.
 Physical appearance can be important in creating a character as well, and actors will often lose or gain weight, or change their hair colour to physically create the character they are playing.

 What is the workplace of an Actor like?